ckenaley/trackter/tutorial.md

 are comparable.

 If you have an image sequence, you don't need ffmpeg installed.
-To extract images from a video or to stich outputted images (those with overlayed mideline track) you could perform some simple opertions in something like [imageJ](https://imagej.nih.gov/ij/)).
+To extract images from a video or to stitch outputted images (those with overlayed midline track) you could perform some simple operations in something like [imageJ](https://imagej.nih.gov/ij/)).
 By using *trackter's* `kin.img`, near total automation of the waveform estimation is possible.
 With ffmpeg installed, the user can invoke `kin.vid` to